ijlyttle/vembedr/README.md

 The GitHub Markdown renderer does not support video embedding.
 To see everything in action, you are invited to visit the [GitHub pages](http://ijlyttle.github.io/vembedr/) site, built using [pkgdown](http://hadley.github.io/pkgdown/).

 If you use the RStudio-IDE viewer to preview your work, please note that RStudio have made the design choice not to allow arbitrary external web-content in the IDE, which is wholly appropriate.
+However, with the advent of the [learnr](https://rstudio.github.io/learnr/) package, the IDE support embedding of Vimeo and YouTube videos.

-Simply open your preview in an external browser.
+Otherwise, you can simply open your preview in an external browser.

 Examples
 --------